 Fuck.
 I feel like I’ve just seen the real Hamlet for the first time.
 Robert Icke has created a proper monster of a play and it’ll be a shame if it doesn’t transfer.
-It almost feels like I’ve only ever read or seen half of Hamlet before but now the curtain has been drawn back and I’ve been shown the whole thing.
+It almost feels like I’ve only ever read or seen half of Hamlet before.
+Now the curtain has been drawn back and I’ve been shown the whole thing.
 There are so many bits and pieces in the text I never even noticed before that this production brings out.
 The Gravedigger has been digging graves ‘since the day young Hamlet was born’?
 I must have heard actors say that line before but it’s never clicked.
-Under Icke’s direction Shakespeare feels so perfect and clear and easy to understand.
+Under Icke’s direction Shakespeare feels clear and easy to understand.
 The ‘the king is not with the body scene’ is funny in a really morbid way.
 In most productions it sits at that point where you’re really losing track of what the fuck is going on and you’re just trying to figure out who’s Rosencarl and who’s Guildenlenny.
 But here it actually works, and everything makes sense.

 And, best of all, there’s none of what Icke calls ‘theatre-funny’.
 You know when a forty-something white man chuckles really loudly at something in a Shakespeare show that no one else laughs at?
 Because there’s some kind of joke you only get if you know the notes to the Arden edition off by heart?
 There was absolutely none of that in the audience (even though, on the night I saw it, the audience was the whitest and most middle class audience you could possibly imagine).
 There was just stuff that was funny and stuff that was sad.
 And occasionally, there’s something that’s both funny and sad.
 Like when Hamlet tries to drag Polonius’ body offstage.
 It’s sad because Polonius is dead, and scary because there’s a sense that Hamlet might kill Gertrude.
 But the sight of the desperately unfit Hamlet dragging Polonius’ overweight body offstage and folding his legs over to get all of Polonius offstage is pretty funny.
 I could sense the people around me laughing, then cutting themselves off, then starting to laugh again.

-This isn’t just classy, Robert Icke-style use of video.
+The ghost isn’t just classy, Robert Icke-style use of video.
 What’s on that big, Kings of War-style screen hanging over the stage matters.
 Of course, the ghost isn’t the only use of video.
 Angus Wright’s Claudius (aka the new King) makes occasional use of live video feeds to make public announcements.
 We get the news reels, plus some really freaky footage of Hamlet’s dad with blood trickling out his ear during the graveyard scene.

 (A quick note on how the scene works in the text: Claudius laments the fact that he can’t pray about ‘A brother’s murder’ because his guilt is too heavy (lines 36-42).
 He wonders if heaven can wash the blood from his hands (43-51).
 He surmises that he cannot he forgiven because he’s still benefiting from the murder: ‘My crown…and my Queen’ (52-56).
 He knows that you can’t hide your crimes from heaven (57-69) so he tries to pray (69-72).
 Hamlet enters and considers killing Claudius while he’s praying (73-86) but decides to kill him while he’s sinning instead; he reasons that if he kills the King while he’s praying the King’ll go straight to heaven (87-95).
 Hamlet directly addresses the King, who can’t hear him: ‘This physic but prolongs thy sickly days’ (96).
 ‘Physic’ here doesn’t mean medicine but a spiritually good practice: Claudius’ practice of praying is prolonging his life (or maybe Hamlet’s practice of not killing him).
 Hamlet exits to go to Gertrude’s room.
 The King gives up on praying: ‘My words fly up, my thoughts remain below / Words without thoughts never to heaven go’ then exits (97-8).
 Claudius is saying that he failed in his attempt to pray: he can say all the good words he wants to but the guilty sentiment is still ‘below’, stuck in his mind.
 The implication is that Claudius wasn’t really praying and that Hamlet could have killed him without sending him to heaven.)